 William Hill expressed willingness to fund the Company's growth up to \$15 million in the form of a credit facility (please refer also to Note 6 for funding received).
-William Hill also had and still has call options to acquire the remaining share capital of the Company in consideration for performance-based amounts, exercisable in 2019 (which was not exercised) and 2021 ("Call Option Two").
-The Company and William Hill have reached an understanding that calls for waiver of Call Option Two as a result of the Board of Directors' resolution that the Company will take the necessary steps to prepare for an initial public offering, as detailed in Note 19.
+William Hill had call options to acquire the remaining share capital of the Company in consideration for performance-based amounts, exercisable in 2019 (which was not exercised) and 2021 (which was waived on September 9, 2020).